 Beyond this, Jon also considered how long it may take to implement a given HR system.
 He compared simpler, off-the-shelf solutions to more complex systems in terms of implementation and training: “The more complex that product becomes, the more challenging the implementation period.”

 Megan also discussed time of implementation in terms of both financial and temporal investment, recommending that companies strive to calculate the total cost of implementation.
 “It’s about making sure that, as part of that, you’re not thinking ‘actually we can train ourselves because we’re used to having a system that we just downloaded and implemented ourselves’ and being aware that to make the most out of a system you need to know how to use it.”

-Spending the money and time on implementing a HR software package is only part of the puzzle; you’ll also need to consider the current capabilities of your team in terms of technical savviness.
+Spending the money and time on implementing an SME-friendly HR software package is only part of the puzzle; you’ll also need to consider the current capabilities of your team in terms of technical savviness.

 As Zoe summarised: “How savvy are the HR team in terms of configuration, or running reports; can they maintain a more complex system?
 If you’re going to put in something all-singing, all-dancing, is it going to work?”
 She also discussed how important it is that managers and employees buy into the system and accept that they may need to do more things that previously HR did for them.

 “It’s thinking about the broader change management piece, the capability of people using software, and whether it’s going to be fairly intuitive for them or quite complex.”